-Pima Community College to Cut Football, Two Other Sports in 2019
+Pima Community College to cut football, two other sports in 2019

 The latter part of that equation became a reality earlier this year when the Maricopa County Community College District announced the elimination of football in 2019 at Phoenix, Scottsdale, Mesa and Glendale community colleges.

-That move left Pima, Arizona Western and Eastern Arizona College as the lone schools with football teams—rendering it economically inefficient.
+That move left Pima, Arizona Western and Eastern Arizona College as the lone community college with football teams—rendering it economically inefficient.

 Lambert said the football program was created as a self-supporting program, meaning it would not draw funds from athletic fees or the school’s general fund.

-But the economics didn’t work out, forcing the college to implement a student processing fee, with 80 percent of that fee going towards the programs.
+But that plan didn’t work out, forcing the college to implement a student processing fee, with 80 percent of that fee going towards the programs.
 A second fee was implemented, stipulating 50 percent of its proceeds to the programs.
-The two fees generated roughly $1.9 million for the school.
+The two fees generated roughly $1.9 million.

 The school received an additional $732,000 via the general fund for athletics department positions and general funds transfers, according to PCC Executive Vice Chancellor for Finance and Administration David Bea.